Jax Taylor Attends Church After Unfollowing ‘Vanderpump Rules’ Cast Members On Instagram

 Jax Taylor shared a photo taken at his church on Thursday afternoon, August 22, amid his ongoing feud with several members of the Vanderpump Rules cast.

-After enduring a falling out with his former friends, including Tom Sandoval, Ariana Madix, Kristen Doute, and Scheana Marie, which led to Taylor unfollowing all four of his co-stars on Instagram, the SUR Restaurant bartender returned to the social media platform and shared a photo he took during a church service.
+After enduring a falling out with his former friends Tom Sandoval, Ariana Madix, Kristen Doute, and Scheana Marie, which led to Taylor unfollowing all four of his co-stars on Instagram, the SUR Restaurant bartender returned to the social media platform and shared a photo he took during a church service.

 “Such a great message yesterday,” Taylor wrote in the caption of his Instagram Story, also adding that the message “really hit home.”